imagiaura/.github/profile/README.md

 > [!IMPORTANT]
 > This is a public README for the bot, this is only for information related to the bot.
+> The bot is NOT officially released and is being worked on!

 <img width="886" alt="imagiaura banner" src="https://github.com/user-attachments/assets/83dddb19-aa6a-407f-a4e2-1ac6356599ab">